robert-calvert/fully-automated-chris-music/README.md

 SPOTIFY_REFRESH_TOKEN=
 # The market of your Spotify user to determine track availability.
 SPOTIFY_MARKET=NZ
+# The ID of the Spotify playlist to add top tracks to.
+SPOTIFY_TOP_PLAYLIST_ID=
 # The ID of the Spotify playlist to add recent tracks to.
 SPOTIFY_RECENT_PLAYLIST_ID=
-# The ID of the Spotify playlist to add top tracks to.
-SPOTIFY_TOP_PLAYLIST_ID=
+# An optional maximum age, in days, of a track in the recent playlist before it is deleted on the next run.
+RECENT_ROLLING_MAX_AGE_DAYS=30
 ```